-We have conducted a performance audit of the San Diego Community College District (the District) Proposition N Bond Building funds for the year ended June 30, 2018.
+We have conducted a performance audit of the San Diego Community College District (the District) Proposition N Bond Building funds for the year ended June 30, 2019.

-We conducted our performance audit in accordance with Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our performance audit in accordance with generally accepted auditing standards established by the Government Accountability Office's Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.